 Some trading systems have prolonged periods of winning or losing trades.
 Long winning streaks followed by a prolonged period of drawdown.
 Wouldn't it be nice if you could minimize those long drawdown periods?

-Here is one tip that might help you do just that.
-Try applying a simple moving average to your trading system's equity curve and use that as a signal on when to stop and restart trading your system.
-This technique just might radically change your trading system's performance.
+Here is one tip that might help you do that.
+Try applying a simple moving average to your trading system's equity curve.
+Then, use that as an indicator on when to stop and restart trading your system.
+This technique might change your trading system's performance for the better.

 Trading the equity curve is like trading a basic moving average crossover system.
 When the fast moving average (your equity curve) crosses over the slower moving average (your smoothed equity curve) you go long (trade your system live).
 When the fast moving average crosses under the slower moving average you close your long trade (stop trading your live system).

-The second system will be dedicated to trading live.
+The second system is dedicated to trading live.
 This live system will have the ability to trade or not trade based upon the results computed by the simulation system.
 Think of the simulated system as an indicator.
 It's always running collecting data and crunching the numbers.
 This information will then be used by the live system to tell it when to trade and when not to trade.

 This type of setup produces a dynamic trading system that adjusts its trading behavior based upon the system's performance.
 It's a simple concept, but it's complex to build in TradeStation.
 Some solutions that I've seen are also not very flexible.
 Overall solutions have proven to require complex programming skills and tedious setup to get this to work.

 In short, building custom Easylanguage code to trade the equity curve has been very difficult to do.
 In fact, it has been well outside the ability of most programmers.
 But, not anymore.